I Want to Build Up Savings

 Open a savings account.

 Where should you store your savings?
 The answer is not in a mattress nor in a piggy bank nor in your checking account!
-Keeping your money in an official savings account is important for two reasons: it’s harder to withdraw money from it than from checking, so you’re less likely to dip into it, and it has a higher interest rate than your checking account, which will allow your money to grow faster.
+Keeping your money in a savings account is important for two reasons: it’s generally harder to withdraw money from it than from a checking account, so you’re less likely to dip into it, and it will usually have a higher interest rate than your checking account, which will allow your money to grow faster.
 If you don’t already have a savings account, use our checklist for opening a savings account.
 Then come back to step two.

 Build a budget.